 By choosing manual payouts, your Stripe balance will continue to grow and adjust until you decide to transfer the balance to your bank account.
 In this instance, think of Stripe as another checking account, which will hold your funds until you are ready to receive them.
 Oftentimes, businesses will use this avenue when making changes to their own banking system, or saving for future expenses.

 Stripe offers an option for Instant Payouts to many businesses in the US, Canada and Singapore.
+You will need to check your eligibility, as not all accounts are eligible.
 This allows companies to receive funds within minutes to an eligible debit card, 24x7, including nights, weekends and holidays.
 An additional fee applies of 1% of the payout amount.
 Daily payout limits may also apply.

 In some circumstances, Stripe may hold funds in your Stripe Balance “in reserve”.
 These reserved funds are used to prevent negative balances due to disputes and fraud on your Stripe account.
 Most of these reserve holds are temporary, and will become available within the next 45-180 days.
 This can be very troublesome for businesses who rely on that cash flow to operate, so make sure that your Stripe account is verified by providing as much documentation as requested.